sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Variants exist for most types of beasts; Wolf Soul Gu, Bear Soul Gu, etc. Your soul requires 1 day between activations.
 When activated, slightly refines the soul and transforms it into a beast soul.
 After 15 activations, you have the beast soul, and henceforth take only half the regular damage to your soul when enslaving or controlling beasts of the same type as your soul.
 Additionally, you may now safely increase your soul's maximum hit points beyond 1,000.

+### Soul Sense Gu

+*Rank 3 Divination*

+Cost: 2 primeval essence

+Range: Self

+Health: 11

+Food: 5 maximum soul strength from a creature with a soul

+Effect: You immediately sense the precise location of any creature with a soul, so long as the creature is within {creature's current soul strength} meters of you.

 ### Soul Strength Gu
 *Rank 2 Carver*